On Manin's conjecture for Ch\^atelet surfaces

-\end{prop} \begin{remark} The constant $\gamma_r$ is worked out explicitly in the work of Hall and Tenenbaum \cite{HallTenenbaum-DeltaR} on generalized Hooley's $\Delta$-functions. \end{remark} Our proof when $F(x,y)$ has no linear factors follows the proof of the level of distribution result written in de la Bret\`eche and Tenenbaum in \cite{delaTenenbaum-Manin}.
-In this case, the level of distribution is near optimal in the sense that we can take $D \leq \frac{BL^2}{tk} \log(B)^{-\epsilon}$ for any $\epsilon>0$; in other words, we can let $\epsilon$ be very small, such as $10^{-7}$.
+Our proof when $F(x,y)$ has no linear factors follows the proof of the level of distribution result written in de la Bret\`eche and Tenenbaum in \cite{delaTenenbaum-Manin}.
+In this case, the level of distribution is near optimal in the sense that we can take $D \leq \frac{BL^2}{tk} \log(B)^{-\epsilon}$ for any $\epsilon>0$; in other words, we can let $\epsilon$ be very small, such as $10^{-5}$.
 If $F(x,y)$ has linear factors, then we get a slightly worse level of distribution result -- we will need $D_i \leq \frac{BL^2}{tk}\log(B)^{-1-\epsilon}$ in the final term.
 Luckily, our results for large moduli are more flexible in this case.
 We also would like to point out the work of Marasingha \cite{Marasingha-almostprimes} towards level of distribution results for arbitrary squarefree binary forms.